TICKETS FOR 2017 OPERAS ARE AVAILABLE NOW

 November 16, 2017 at 7PM

-The season opens with a new production of Bellini’s masterpiece, starring Sondra Radvanovsky as the Druid priestess and Joyce DiDonato as her archrival, Adalgisa—a casting coup for bel canto fans.
+The season opens with Sir David McVicar’s evocative new production of Bellini’s masterpiece, starring Sondra Radvanovsky as the Druid priestess and Joyce DiDonato as her archrival, Adalgisa.
 Tenor Joseph Calleja is Pollione, Norma’s unfaithful lover, and Carlo Rizzi conducts.
-Sir David McVicar’s evocative production sets the action deep in a Druid forest.

 Norma is an extraordinary fusion of sublime melody, vocal challenge, and dramatic power.
 It examines an ageless archetype: a powerful woman compromises her ideals for love, only to find herself betrayed by her lover.
-The title role demands dramatic vocal power combined with the agility and technique of a coloratura singer.
-It is a daunting challenge that few can rise to: those who have are part of operatic lore.
+The title role demands vocal power combined with the agility and technique of a coloratura singer.

 The Magic Flute